The shoulder is a complex structure, build up of three bones and two joints, and quite a few muscles, tendons,

 - A chiropractor can help when causes for the pain are spine and neck problems, and when joint alignment is needed.
 He can also show you exercises that can help you ease the pain, as well prevent further injuries.

 - Acupuncture may help with short-term pain relief, especially in people with rotator cuff disease.
+To experience the benefits of acupuncture or discover if another treatment might better support you, schedule an initial consultation for evaluation and first treatment.

 - Occupational therapy is needed if the pain is making your daily activities difficult.